wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/4-data.md

 Dataverse addresses these concerns with a user-friendly, manageable, compliant, scalable, and globally available SaaS data service.
 Dataverse empowers organizations to work with any type of data and any type of app and then use the data within it to gain insights and drive business action.

-As part of Power Platform, Dataverse requires no or little code to be written, so it can be used by anyone, from knowledge workers to professional developers.
+As part of Microsoft Power Platform, Dataverse requires no or little code to be written, so it can be used by anyone, from knowledge workers to professional developers.

 Standard and custom tables within Dataverse provide a cloud-based storage option for your data.
 Tables let you create a business-focused definition of your organization's data for use within apps.